Joshua-Stacy-VA/Vista-VAM/Documents/CLIN-0003AA-Master_Test-Plan.md

 ### Delivery Pipeline:
-Code will initially be stored and tested in the public GIT, a version control system, integrated into the Build Pipeline and then installed in the AbleVets environment.
+All VAM code will be interfaced and integrated into the AbleVets Build Pipeline such that as new code is published on the Project Repository, it will automatically trigger the build and test sequence on the Build Pipleline.

-Code will be tested in the AbleVets environment and then moved to the VA environment after testing is completed:

-Jenkins on-demand will be deployed to the test environments as well as Nexus via continuous integration of code; automated testing will be executed for UAT.
+Jenkins on-demand will be deployed to the test environments as well as Nexus via continuous integration of code.
 Based on the results, Jenkins will deploy the updated artifacts to Nexus, which will then be deployed to the Production environment.

-VA UAT testers will develop test scripts:
-If needed, test cases used during manual testing can be delivered to UAT testers; they do not perform automated testing.

 ## Test Deliverables
 AbleVets will deliver the following test artifacts at the end of each release: